dce/davideisinger.com/content/journal/dispatch-8-october-2023/index.md

 This month:

 * Adventure: [Bull City Race Fest][9] half-marathon next weekend, then, if I'm feeling frisky, keep my training up and register for [City of Oaks][10].
-The other night, I was running after dark and managed to tweaked my ankle in the last 20 feet -- the perils of trying to balance work, parenting, and training, I guess.
+The other night, I was running after dark and managed to tweak my ankle in the last 20 feet -- the perils of trying to balance work, parenting, and training, I guess.
 * Project:
   * Build a music workstation -- I need some more desk space for gear, cables, and power
   * Prep my `Golong` app for the upcoming NBA draft, then open source it & write a post about it